 Jann McMichael comes from a background of growth in human potential including teaching and nursing.
 Her vision is to share this worthwhile journey with a new generation of teachers.
 See more about Jann here

-Jann has run a thriving practice for nineteen years.
+Jann has run a thriving practice for twenty two years.
 She has worked with all ages, and backgrounds from all ages, all walks of life, medical staff; performers; computer users; athletes etc. etc.

 She has a broad experience in group introductory workshops in adult education centres, with medical and dental peer groups and staff, as well as pain clinic.